PlayWithMagic/PlayWithMagic.org/README.md

 Overview
 --------
-We're looking for a few good tricks.
+We're looking for a few good routines.

 It's not difficult to learn a magic trick.
 The hard part is choreographing a show from a set of routines.
 Over their careers, magicians see countless acts, learn thousands of methods, slights, banter and gaffs